Tech-Chess/tech-chess.github.io/README.md

-# techess.github.io
+# tech-chess.github.io
-Official website of the MIT Chess Club
+Official website of the MIT Chess Club.